Current students

 Managing conflicts between humans and marine predators is hampered by limited knowledge on the ecological and behavioural mechanisms leading species to interact with humans.
 Among these mechanisms, the drivers of variation in the propensity of individuals to take risks by approaching humans, including the role of personality traits, remain poorly understood.
 The killer whale is among the species most frequently involved in conflicts with humans in the marine environment, mainly through depredation on fishery catches, a behaviour that has been acquired by many populations of the world.
 From the case conflict associated with killer whales feeding on fisheries catches around the Crozet islands, the main objective of my PhD project is to examine how inter-individual heterogeneity in behaviours are associated with variation in personality traits, and to investigate how these traits contribute, among other factors, to the response of individuals to a human activity involving risks and how they influence population dynamics.

 The socio-economic and ecological implications of depredation are especially strong in the Patagonian toothfish longline fisheries and the sub-Antarctic ecosystems they operate in.
 These fisheries have become the primary economic activity of sub Antarctic waters and vessels experience high levels of depredation by two large toothed whale species; killer whales and sperm whales.
 The amount of fish these species remove from the fishing gear pose a real challenge for the assessment of targeted stocks, and the behaviour is known to impact depredating killer and sperm whale populations, which are subject to high conservation concerns.
 Together with the socio-economic costs depredation incurs to fishers and fishing companies, these impacts make the development of mitigation solutions a priority.
-Therefore, my research project aims to minimize depredation in toothfish fisheries through investigating three key research questions: 1) Does the effect of toothed whale presence on the amount of toothfish caught significantly differ between fishing techniques?
-2) At what distance and during which stages of fishing operations do toothed whales detect fishing vessels?
-3) Where are toothed whales most likely to be encountered in fishing areas, given their prey preferences and the associated environmental conditions?
+However, these solutions are still hampered by a lack of understanding of the natural feeding ecology and distribution of the whales, and the factors determining their decisions to switch behaviour to depredation.
+Therefore, using satelite tracking data collected for 35 killer whales in the southern Indian and Altantic oceans, my research project addresses three key research questions: 1) what areas killer whales use as foraging grounds in absence of fishing vessels?
+2) to what extent do these areas overlap with those use by fisheries?
+3) At what distance and during which stages of fishing operations do toothed whales detect fishing vessels?

 Celine van Weelden, M.Sc.